Best Black Friday TV deals 2020: QLED, Ultra HD and 4k Smart TVs - Up News Info

-Film lovers, documentary fans and Netflix addicts listen up, as Black Friday is just a few days away, and this year’s event is set to be bigger than ever.
+Film lovers, documentary fans and Netflix addicts listen up, as Black Friday is just one day away, and this year’s event is set to be bigger than ever.

 Taking place the day after Thanksgiving, the event originally hails from America and began as just one day of sales.
 It since spanned beyond the entire weekend culminating on Monday, also known as Cyber Monday (30 November).
 More recently though, deals were starting earlier in the week too.